Signed to the Streets 3

 Signed to the Streets 3 is the third studio album by American rapper Lil Durk.
+It is the third installment in his Signed to the Streets series, following 2014's mixtape Signed to the Streets 2.
 It was released on November 9, 2018, by Only the Family, Alamo Records and Interscope Records.
-The album features guest appearances from Gunna, Future, Ty Dolla Sign, A Boogie wit da Hoodie, Kevin Gates TK Kravitz, Kodak Black, Young Dolph, Lil Baby, Lil Skies and Juice Wrld.
+The album features guest appearances from Gunna, Future, Ty Dolla Sign, A Boogie wit da Hoodie, Kevin Gates, TK Kravitz, Kodak Black, Young Dolph, Lil Baby, Lil Skies and Juice Wrld.
 The album debuted at number 17 on the US Billboard 200 in the United States.

 Commercial performance

 Signed to the Streets 3 debuted at number 17 on the US Billboard 200 chart, earning 26,741 album-equivalent units (including 1,910 copies in pure album sales) in its first week.
 On May 17, 2022, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.